 Putting together a pet resume consisting of a reference letter, health history, training certificates, and a photo can help make a case by not only proving that you're serious about pleasing your landlord, but that you are a responsible pet owner.
 It’s also important to have a letter from your vet saying your dog (or cat) is up to date on vaccines, especially the rabies vaccine, which is required by NYC law.

-In a way, Salyi notes, it’s a lot like online dating.
-“It’s not uncommon for hopeful tenants to fudge the weight of their dog.
-They’re presenting the picture they want people to see.”
+Getting a pet past the landlord is a lot like online dating: It’s not uncommon for hopeful tenants to fudge the weight of their dog, presenting the picture they want people to see.
 Obviously, you can't say your Great Dane weighs what a Corgi does, or the landlord will call your bluff.
-But neither is likely to begrudge a few pounds.
-Again it really depends on how lenient your landlord is.
+But neither are they likely to begrudge a few pounds.

 The law states that you shouldn't fear threats of eviction if you're discovered, and even if you lose your case in a lower court, you can appeal.
 And even if the court rules you have to get rid of your companion animal, you can still likely keep your apartment, albeit after some hefty legal fees, which, if you think about it, is an awful lot of stress and hassle just to keep a dog around.